soundofives/worldbuilding/settings/15k/15k/Adventures/Arcs and Themes 2.md

 #### VECNA'S PARANOIA:
 **Ensure the ascendancy of the Empire and become the undisputed Master of Undeath.**

 Vecna is an Apotheid: a mortal-turned god by the power given to him by his people.
 Before this episode, he was a powerful necromancer and god -- he was a ruthless conqueror, but he wasn't entirely evil or malevolent.
 He was graceful, and truly wished to maintain the Eternal Empire as a haven for all peoples.
 Yet, over the millennia, he had grown fearful of his Empire crumbling and his powers being lost.
 When Fraz Urb'luu was ousted and Orcus set his sights on eliminating Vecna, the Emperor's fears were realized.
 Over the last two hundred years, since he learned of Orcus's ire, Vecna constructed together layer after layer of protections out of a raving paranoia for his life and power.
 He delved further into vile magics as a means to defeat the looming demon lord, egged on by the imprisoned Fraz Urb'luu.
 Vecna saw the imprisoned demon as a potential ally against Orcus, learning from him but unknowingly becoming twisted by the whispers of the Prince of Lies.
+He even went to implore Tasha for aid after she returned from Azzagrat.
+She, the foremost mind on the Abyssal, would surely know a way to defeat Orcus.
+Vecna made a deal with her, and she began working to imprison Orcus's allies within the Demonomicon -- all it cost Vecna was "whatever he loses..."
 Vecna compiled his writings into the Book of Vile Darkness, which he continues to pen.
 Recently, Vecna acquired an artifact once used against Tasha's summoned demon armies: the Crook of Rao -- though he is loathe to call upon the Crook's powers lest it doom the entire plane.

+#### Other players:
+**Levistus**, Lord of the Fifth circle of Hell, has been bound to a glacial prison by Asmodeus and desires only to be free and get revenge on Asmodeus.
+Levistus has been discretely helping Orcus achieve his goals of gaining greater power, trading the secret of attaining the Last Word from the Pale Night in exchange for Orcus's promise to help free Levistus (in winning the Blood War and sacking the Nine Hells).
+The Last Word is one of the few magics capable of threatening Asmodeus -- as such, Levistus believes it will be enough to coerce the Archdevil into freeing Levistus.
+When the Demon Lords started vanishing over the last 200 years, the demonic efforts in escaping the Abyss in the Blood War were hamstrung and Levistus's plans for the downfall of Hell were thrown out of balance.
+Levistus cultivated a new servant: a paladin-turned-warlock Maximo, who Levistus would direct to discover what happened to the Demon Lords (and save them) or aid Orcus in killing the Emperor (making Orcus the undisputed God of Undeath, capable of pushing into Hell.)

+Another vein, which makes it so **Levistus** is against both Orcus AND Uzaxuk: Asmodeus sees this opportunity to clinch an end to the Blood War through diplomacy.
+Orcus is the last remaining Demon Lord.
+He cannot hope to continue the war alone.
+Asmodeus offers Orcus a place in the Hells, enraging the pride of Levistus, who would never see himself become the equal to an ex-Demon Lord.
+Levistus convinces Orcus to pursue Vecna's power and become a true God of Undeath.
+If Orcus succeeds, he could refuse Asmodeus's offer.
+If he fails, he will be removed from the playing field all together.

+### The Context
+The Last and First City, heart of the Shadaean Empire, is embroiled in an underground civil war between the Duskivaines and the Ishurs, the two great families that control the Cycladene Church and the Bank of Miros.
+They are tightly woven into the Bureaucracy, the Criminal Underground, and the war between the Cycladenes and the Myriad.
+Almost all social tension and threads of control can be traced back to one of these two families interlocked in a centuries-long chess game for power.

+The Myriad - Cycladene war is a creation of Fraz Urb'luu, who wanted to sew the seeds of discord that would rip the Last and First City apart.
+The Myriad, originally a religion from the eastern lands of Oz'Leshah and the New Tanorian Empire, was hijaked by Fraz's manipulations and influence.
+While many deities of the Myriad are legitimate, some falsely worship their gods: "Fraz-Urb'luu's Cults of Deception pose as worshipers of a divine power, infiltrating or founding congregations and precipitating crises, pushing worshipers to make ever-escalating moral compromises in the supposed pursuit of an ever out-of-reach greater good.
+Such cults are often led or supported by one of the succubi or rakshasas that form the core of the Great Deceiver's cohort."

+The Cycladenes are not much more innocent.
+They are an old religion, borne from a corruption of the ancient traditions of Krinica / Sinisar Empire.
+The Cycle of Twins has been infiltrated by Orcus and his vampire cult.
+The Cycladenes, while not being the most likeable, are the defenders.
+They are protesting a hostile takeover by the Myriad, and would love to see the war end -- with their church still intact.
+Orcus, too, would like this: the longer he can keep his cult secret the better.
+Also, while the Cycladenes do use the Brother's Company mercenaries, their deal with Adnan is likely off due to his assassination.

 ----
 ---